junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We're trying to save the world here!"
 Dean snaps, clenching the wheel far too tight.
 The car shifts on the road unsteadily.
 "Lucifer ruined their lives, Nick said 'Yes' -- We didn't do any of that!
 In fact, once we're done with this crap in Heaven, stop the souls from falling from there, we'll send her to peace too.
 Now will you please focus on the case and find where Crowley stashed the body?"

-Sam sighs defeatedly, stopping the arguing.
+Sam sighs defeatedly, and stops arguing.

 Dean fumbles his phone and dials a number from the speed-dial.